Monday 20 April 2009

 Dan Simmons, 2007, US, UK.

-by Dan Simmons, tells the story of the Franklin expedition, an excursion of 136 men, made in 1845 to discover the fabled Northwest passage.
+"The Terror" by Dan Simmons, tells the story of the Franklin expedition, an excursion of 136 men, made in 1845 to discover the fabled Northwest passage.
 This would take them right through the Canadian Arctic into the Pacific ocean.
 Based on the true story of their fate, the two ships; "HMS Erebus" and "HMS Terror" never made it to the Pacific.
 An intriguing subject and one which has been the subject of much speculation and documentation, evidence found to support tales of cannibalism and mutiny.

 Dan Simmons' story takes a different approach from all the other material on this subject, in an alternate history meets the supernatural mold, proposing an unnaturally strong, fast and intelligent creature living on the ice, preying on the crew.
 Apart from this terror on the ice the tale is remarkably well researched and has such a deeply imbued feeling of authenticity that you can easily forgive the monster on the ice and mistake this for true historical fiction.